dmckinnon/dmckinnon.github.io/_drafts/2025-04-01-ML-Business-card.md

 This entire circuit and process went through several iterations, as I made mistakes, forgot connections, redesigned, and so on.
 This is the final design:

 ![](/assets/card/kicad_pcb.png)

+### Mistakes along the way
+The circuit design had three distinct iterations, due to several mistakes.

+The first design I connected the Chip Select pin for the Flash Memory incorrectly - it was always pulled high, so I couldn't use the button to select "write your program to memory" mode.
+Whoops.

+Second iteration corrected this, but kept another mistake that had been in the first design and I just hadn't spotted it due to the first error.
+There are several pins on the RP2040 that require 1.1v power for the CPU.
+There is another pin that supplies this power, and these pins all need to be externally connected.
+I had misread the reference design I was using, and missed these connections.
+This meant, essentially, that the CPU was not powered.
+No power means no speech recognition.

+So even when copying from a reference design mistakes can be made.
+Both these points were highlighted in the documentation too, and the biggest mistake was probably not readin ghtis in entirety first.
+If there is good documentation ... read the documentation.

 ## Manufacturing the circuit
 PCBWay manufactured the board for $15 for ten boards, using USPS shipping (~5 for the boards, ~9 for shipping).
 Mouser provided the parts, at varying costs.
 Unfortunately this is quite an expensive board, for a couple of reasons: